AviMehta90/OpenFillIQ/docs/CODE_STYLE.md

 2. Ensure types are imported correctly
 3. Check `tsconfig.json` for configuration

+## Documentation Style

+### Markdown Files

+When writing documentation (README, guides, etc.):

+- **No emojis** - Keep documentation professional and text-based
+- Use **bold** for emphasis instead of emojis
+- Use standard markdown headers (##, ###)
+- Include code blocks with proper syntax highlighting
+- Use lists for clarity
+- Keep line length reasonable (100-120 characters)

+### Comments in Code

+- Use clear, descriptive comments
+- Explain "why", not "what" (code should be self-explanatory)
+- Use JSDoc for exported functions
+- No emojis in code comments

 ## Questions?

 If you have questions about code style, check: